junxiongliu/College-Recommendatoin-App-MSiA-423/README.md

     `wget https://repo.continuum.io/archive/Anaconda3-5.1.0-Linux-x86_64.sh
     bash Anaconda3-5.1.0-Linux-x86_64.sh`

 2. Clone this GitHub repository to local.

-3. Go into the directory, and use the `collegeapp.yml` file to create a conda environment with all required packages and dependecies.
+Go into the directory, and use the `collegeapp.yml` file to create a conda environment with all required packages and dependecies.

     `conda env create -f collegeapp.yml`

-Note: The conda package requirements are also listed in the `requirements.txt` file.

-Then, activate the conda environment by `source activate collegeapp`.
+    Then, activate the conda environment by entering `source activate collegeapp`.

-4. In the same directory as `collegeapp.yml`, create a file called `config` and paste the following information into the file to configure your database.
+3. In the same directory as `collegeapp.yml`, create a file called `config` and paste the following information into the file to configure AWS RDS access.

     `SECRET_KEY = 'development_key'
     SQLALCHEMY_DATABASE_URI = 'postgresql://collegeconnect:collegeahead@msiawebapp.cg96n7rbldvk.us-east-1.rds.amazonaws.com:5432/msiawebappdb'
     SQLALCHEMY_TRACK_MODIFICATIONS = True`

-5. `app/__init__.py` should have included the line of code:
+4. `app/__init__.py` should have included the line of code:

     `application.config.from_envvar('APP_SETTINGS', silent=True)`

     which tells the application to look at the environmental variable `APP_SETTINGS` for the path to your config file.
-    This means you simply need to set this environmental variable by going to command line and entering:
+    This means you simply need to set this environmental variable by entering:

-    `export MSIA_SETTINGS="path/to/where/your/config/file/is.config`
+    `export APP_SETTINGS="path/to/where/your/config/file/is.config`

-6. The database should have been initialized, so you may skip this step and go to next step.
-If this is not the case, please initialize a folder called `data` in the `develop` folder and store the cleaned data (from my [Google Drive](https://drive.google.com/file/d/1h84q5fhv1MEo6F0YYiqhdGLX854hRmNG/view?usp=sharing) in this new folder.
-Then you may use `python create_collegedb.py` to initialize the database.
+5. The database should have been initialized, so you may skip this step and go to next step.
+If this is not the case, please initialize a folder called `data` in `develop` and store the cleaned data ([Google Drive](https://drive.google.com/file/d/1h84q5fhv1MEo6F0YYiqhdGLX854hRmNG/view?usp=sharing)) into this new folder.
+Then you should use `python create_collegedb.py` to initialize the database.

-7. Now run the application by typing `python application.py`.
+6. Now run the application by typing `python application.py`.
 The webapp should be running on `http://ec2-52-91-59-235.compute-1.amazonaws.com:5000/home`.
 Have fun!

 ## Logging
 There are two sets of logging performed.